Aparna Nancherla

 Aparna Nancherla is an American stand-up comedian and actress.
 She has had recurring roles on television series including BoJack Horseman and Corporate and has written for Late Night with Seth Meyers and Totally Biased with W. Kamau Bell.
 Nancherla released her debut comedy album Just Putting It Out There through Tig Notaro's Bentzen Ball Records on July 8, 2016.
+Her memoir, Unreliable Narrator: Me, Myself and Imposter Syndrome came out September 19, 2023 on Penguin Randomhouse.

 Early life

 Aparna Nancherla was born in Washington, D.C., United States into an Indian Telugu Hindu family; her parents immigrated to the United States from Hyderabad, India in the 1970s.
 She has an older sibling, Bhavana.

 She grew up outside Washington, attending Thomas Jefferson High School for Science and Technology in Fairfax County, Virginia.
 Nancherla attended Amherst College in Amherst, Massachusetts and studied psychology.
 She graduated in 2005.

 Career

 After college she returned to Washington, D.C., where she began her standup career.
 Nancherla moved to Los Angeles, then to New York City to write for Totally Biased until the show's cancellation in 2013.
 Nancherla was subsequently a staff writer for Late Night with Seth Meyers in 2015.

 Nancherla's credits also include several web series, including Your Main Thing with John Early, and co-created and starred in Womanhood, a satirical advice series with comedian Jo Firestone.